libricos-com/libricos/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.26: Fix a problem with Dropbox on new versions of Curl.
-Improve support for enormous tables when outputing via PHP via batching of the dump.
-In the free version configured remote storage locations were not selected by default in the backup now modal.
+* 1.16.28: Support backing up and restoring MySQL/MariaDB routines (stored procedures and functions), plus a fix and various other tweaks.
 A recommended update for all.